L0K1LL/L0K1LL/README.md

 <h1 align="center">Rafael Dias</h1>

 <p align="center">
-  💼 Local IT Trainee @ Forvia
+  💼 Local IT Trainee @ Appning by FORVIA
 </p>

 ---

 ###  About Me

 I started my IT journey with a technical course in Information Systems and Computer Engineering.
 Since then, I’ve gained professional experience in Helpdesk and Hardware repair.
-I’m currently working as a Local IT Trainee at Forvia, expanding my IT operations and support skills.
+I’m currently working as an IT Trainee at Appning by FORVIA, expanding my IT operations and support skills.

 On the side, I’m planning to launch a food business with my fiancée :)